Press Release Tips to Get You Noticed: 15 Journalists Tell You How

 Probably because they’re busy plowing through the thousands of press releases we send them every day.

-That’s why we probed the minds and writings of newspaper, TV, radio and blog journalists from all over the United States for their press release tips — and pet peeves.
+So we probed the minds and writings of newspaper, TV, radio and blog journalists from all over the United States for their press release tips — and pet peeves.

 Here are their best tips for getting your press release noticed – the right way.